gazbert/react-learning/README.md

 # React Learning

-A sample app for learning React.
+A sample app for learning React based on the excellent [tutorial](https://www.taniarascia.com/getting-started-with-react/) by Tania Rascia.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).